ekowcharles/alexado/README.md

 alexaRequest.Request.Intent.Slots["missing"].Source             // ''
 ```

+Alexa uses the RFC3339 format for dates.
+Timestamps are automatically converted to this format in alexado for us in referencing apps.

 ### Responses

 The following demonstrates how you would use the alexado library to construct a response to be sent to the Alexa platform: